thomasmunduchira/myq-services/README.md

-# liftmaster-api
+# myq-site
-LiftMaster API with OAuth 2.0
+Website to interface with MyQ accounts and devices